Beryl to intensify as deadly storm barrels towards Texas coast

 — National Hurricane Center (@NHC_Atlantic) July 6, 2024

-Hundreds of tourists were evacuated from hotels along the coast as the storm approached, with the military deploying about 8,000 troops to Tulum with food supplies and 34,000 litres of purified water.
+Hundreds of tourists were evacuated from hotels along the coast as the storm approached, with the military deploying about 8,000 troops to Tulum with food supplies and 34,000 litres (9,000 gallons) of purified water.

 At Cancun airport, about 100 domestic and international flights scheduled between Thursday and Friday were cancelled.